arnaud-jamin/Cog/README.md

 ![Abilities](https://github.com/user-attachments/assets/b332cf3a-9fee-408f-a86e-157c513c0ee2)
 - Click the ability checkbox to force its activation or deactivation.
-- Right click an ability to remove it, or open/close the ability separate window.
+- Right-click an ability to remove it, or open/close the ability separate window.
 - Use the 'Give Ability' menu to manually give an ability from a list defined in a Data Asset.

 ---